scandum/fluxsort/README.md

 Small array optimizations
 -------------------------
-For paritions smaller than 24 elements fluxsort uses quadsort's small array sorting routine.
-This routine uses branchless parity merges for the first 8 or 16 elements, and twice-unguarded insertion sort to sort the remainder.
+For partitions smaller than 24 elements fluxsort uses quadsort's small array sorting routine.
+This routine uses branchless parity merges for the first 4 or 8 elements, and twice-unguarded insertion sort to sort the remainder.
+If the array exceeds 15 elements it is split in 4 segments and parity merged.
 This gives a significant performance gain compared to the unguarded insertion sort used by most quicksorts.

 Big O
 -----